actualizado

 Descripción

-Hi, I’m originally from Tokyo.
-After many years in the city, I’m starting a new chapter — slower, more grounded, and closer to nature.
+Hello, I’m originally from Tokyo.
+After many years of city life, I’m now beginning a new chapter — one that is slower, more grounded, and closer to nature.

-It’s still early days, but my hope is to create a welcoming hub where people can experience everyday rural Japan, connect with the community, and be part of a wider effort to revitalise a village that, like many others, is gradually shrinking due to depopulation.
+Although the project is still in its early stages, what I hope to create is more than just a place for people to visit.
+I want it to become a warm and inspiring hub where people can experience the beauty of rural Japan, connect with the local community, and become part of a wider effort to support and revitalise a village facing the challenge of depopulation.

 • Tipos de ayuda y oportunidades de aprendizaje